 As in day-to-day life and across many sporting codes, one sub-par performance can lead to a life in the sporting wilderness for a player who may have otherwise have achieved “greatness” given further opportunity.
 Cricket is no exception to this.

 The following is our analysis of brothers to have played cricket for Australia in the modern era encompassing Tests, One-Day, & T20 Internationals.

 Steve Waugh and Mark Waugh

 From their humble cricketing beginnings, Steve became one of Australia’s most stoic and successful cricket captains.
-With a batting style akin to a bulldog standing its ground, Steve was once quoted as saying “It doesn’t matter how pretty you look, its how many runs you get”.
+With a batting style akin to a bulldog standing its ground, Steve was quoted as saying “It doesn’t matter how pretty you look, its how many runs you get”.

 Both are members of the Australian Cricket Hall of Fame and whilst both have pursued successful business ventures since retirement both have also stayed very close to cricket with Mark taking on various commentary roles and Steve regularly providing the Australia team with cricket mentoring.

 20-years between Test Debuts for the Benaud brothers stands as the longest for cricket siblings.

 Richie Benaud, later to be the “voice of cricket”, was one of the great cricket personalities of all time.
 Richie was highly regarded for his playing abilities, leadership, and demeanour along with his researching, writing, and advising of the game.